learn-co-curriculum/FlatironGO/README.md

 * Utilizing [MapBox](https://www.mapbox.com/ios-sdk/api/3.3.0/) which allows us to easitly create a custom looking map (like the one being used in the app).
 * Through [MapBox](https://www.mapbox.com/ios-sdk/api/3.3.0/), we're creating the custom treasure annotation.
 * Our map is customized through the various delegate methods available to us.
-* Setting up the Map View which is then added tou our `view`
+* Setting up the Map View which is then added to our `view`

 ```swift
 mapView = MGLMapView(frame: view.bounds,